hienpd/family-tree/readme.md

 # Family Tree

-A web app that lets a user input their family tree.
-Implements Node.js, Express, PostgreSQL, and a laptop.
+A web app for managing information about family members and the relationships between them.

+For entertainment purposes only.

 ### Collaborators

 Hien Dang and Michael Park

 ### What problem does this project solve?

-Visualizing family trees.
+Determining how family members are related.

 ### Who has this problem?

 Everyone.
 Especially Hien and other people with large families.

-### How will this project solve this problem?
+### How does this project solve this problem?

-By allowing people to enter information about family members and the relationships between them.
+Users enter information about their family members and the parent-child relationships between them.
+The system displays a visual representation of the family tree.

 ### What inputs does it use?